 - Did the product improve any of the metrics they have been tracking?

-Tell a story
+Step 4: Tell a story

-While writing a case study, think of writing a story, not a report—although it should be factual and include numeric data, it also needs a compelling narrative and lots of quotes.
+While writing a case study, think of writing a story, not a report — although it should be factual and include numeric data, it also needs a compelling narrative and lots of quotes.

-Your case study should be consist of a clear introduction, body, and conclusion.
+Your case study should consist of a clear introduction, body, and conclusion.
 All these parts should wisely resonate with each other to narrate the challenge, solution, and result respectively.

 Quotes from your clients also should be wisely designed and included in the text.
 Readers want to hear from your customers whether they recommend your service, and why.
 But, these statements should be well-said so that ensure the desired outcome.

-Focus on the client, not your product
+Step 5: Focus on the client, not your product

-Your readers don’t want to hear about how great your product is—that’s not the purpose of writing a case study.
+Your readers don’t want to hear about how great your product is — that’s not the purpose of writing a case study.
 They expect to hear your customer’s opinions of your service and their success.

 You should include details like what industry your customer is in, where is their headquarter, the size of their company, and the name and title of the person you interviewed.